szczyglis-dev/py-gpt/docs/source/intro.rst

 Overview
 ----------------

-**PYGPT** is an **"all-in-one"** desktop AI assistant that enables you to converse with ``OpenAI`` LLMs such as ``GPT-4``, ``GPT-4 Vision``, and ``GPT-3.5`` directly from your computer using the ``OpenAI API``.
-Additionally, the application supports alternative models, for instance, those from ``HuggingFace``, facilitated through integrated ``Langchain`` support is built in.
+**PYGPT** is **all-in-one** desktop AI assistant that provides direct interaction with OpenAI language models, including ``GPT-4``, ``GPT-4 Vision``, and ``GPT-3.5``, through the ``OpenAI API``.
+The application also integrates with alternative LLMs, like those available on ``HuggingFace``, by utilizing ``Langchain``.

-The assistant operates in various modes, including chat, assistant, and completion, as well as generating images with ``DALL-E 3`` and analyzing images via ``GPT-4 Vision``. **PYGPT** also offers access to the filesystem for reading and writing files, generates and executes Python code, runs system commands, and facilitates files uploads and downloads.
-Moreover, it enables the model to access the internet using the ``Google Custom Search API``.
+This assistant offers multiple modes of operation such as chat, assistants, completions, and image-related tasks using ``DALL-E 3`` for generation and ``GPT-4 Vision`` for analysis. **PYGPT** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, and manage file transfers.
+It also allows models to perform web searches with the ``Google Custom Search API``.

-Assistant supports speech synthesis via ``Microsoft Azure Text-to-Speech API`` and ``OpenAI's TTS API``, along with speech recognition through ``OpenAI Whisper``.
-Additionally, **PYGPT** provides features such as context memory support, context storage, and a history of contexts that can be restored at any moment - allowing users to, for example, continue a conversation from a specific point in history.
-The app also offers a user-friendly and intuitive presets system that simplifies prompt creation and management.
+For audio interactions, **PYGPT** includes speech synthesis using the ``Microsoft Azure Text-to-Speech API`` and ``OpenAI's TTS API``.
+Additionally, it features speech recognition capabilities provided by ``OpenAI Whisper``, enabling the application to understand spoken commands and transcribe audio inputs into text.
+It features context memory with save and load functionality, enabling users to resume interactions from predefined points in the conversation.
+Prompt creation and management are streamlined through an intuitive preset system.

-Plugin support is available for even more extended functionality.
+**PYGPT**'s functionality extends through plugin support, allowing for custom enhancements.
+Its multi-modal capabilities make it an adaptable tool for a range of AI-assisted operations, such as text-based interactions, system automation, vision applications, natural language processing via Langchain, and creative image synthesis.

-Multiple operation modes are included, such as chatbot, text completion, assistant, vision, Langchain, and image generation, making **PYGPT** a versatile and comprehensive tool for various AI-driven tasks.
+Multiple operation modes are included, such as chatbot, text completion, assistant, vision, Langchain, and image generation, making **PYGPT** a comprehensive tool for many AI-driven tasks.

 .. image:: images/v2_main.png
    :width: 800